 You can contribute up to 100% of your earnings into a pension tax-free (subject to the annual allowance of £40,000) but any savings above this are taxed.

 For example, even if you can only free up £50 per month, an extra £50 into your pension would be an extra £16,200 you could contribute to your pension over the next 27 years.
-That's before any investment gains or tax relief you may qualify for over that period!
+And that's before any investment gains or tax relief you may qualify for over that period!

 More and more of us who are approaching retirement are considering using property to help fund life after work.
-Partly, this is due to spectacular gains in property prices over the past few decades, meaning many homeowners are sitting on pots of cash in the bricks and mortar of their own homes (if we use the Halifax House Price Index as a guide, the average house price 27 years ago, in February 1988, was £50,757.
-In February 2016, this average has skyrocketed by over 300%, to £209,495!).
+Partly, this is due to spectacular gains in property prices over the past few decades, meaning many homeowners are sitting on pots of cash in the bricks and mortar of their own homes (if we use the Halifax House Price Index as a guide, the average house price 27 years ago, in March 1990, was nearly £68,500.
+In February 2017, this average has skyrocketed by more than 300%, to £218,000!).

 When it comes to using your home to fund your retirement, you have two options open to you: downsize to a smaller house, bungalow or flat, or take out a lifetime mortgage (otherwise known as an equity release scheme) on your existing house.